makersacademy/bowling-challenge-ruby/README.md

 As a Player
 So that I know my score
-I want to count the pins I throw in a frame
+I want to count the pins I throw

 As a Player
 So that I know if I have to throw once or twice in a frame